byu-cpe/ecen192/_labs/Y-Board Introduction.md

 <img src="{% link /assets/Y-Badge_Intro/Y-Board.jpg %}" width="300"/>

 ## Background/Preparation
-- You should have finished the previous lab for a software and coding intro.
+- You should have finished the previous lab for a software, github, and coding intro.
-- You should have the student code cloned from github open in VS Code.
+- You should have the student code cloned from github open in VS Code (found here: [student code](https://github.com/byu-cpe/ecen192_student)).
+You may want to make a fork of the repository.

 ## Equipment and Materials